-Concours d’art oratoire is an annual public speaking event for students from grades 1 to 12 who are studying French as a second-language in Saskatchewan and across the country.
-The objective of this event is to further stimulate the interest of English speaking students in the learning of French.
-Researching, preparing, writing, memorizing and delivering speeches are activities that contribute to the development of language skills.
+Concours d’art oratoire is an annual public speaking event for students from grades one to 12 who are studying French as a second-language in Saskatchewan and across the country.
+The objective of this event is to further stimulate the interest of students in the learning of French.
+Researching, preparing, writing, memorizing, and delivering speeches are activities that contribute to the development of language skills.

 Students in all French-second-language programs in the province are encouraged to get involved.
 School division finals are usually open to French immersion students.
 Both core French and French immersion students are eligible to participate in the provincial and national events.